FAQ's (Frequently Asked Questions)

 Q: What can I do to facilitate a smooth and timely review process?

-A: To facilitate your proposal through the review process, it is first strongly recommended that you:
+A: To facilitate your proposal through the review process be sure to:

 Q: What are some pitfalls and common errors in putting together a curriculum proposal?